NREL/BDEM/README.md

 # Visualization instructions

 * The outputs for a case are in the form of AMReX plotfiles
-* These plot files can be open usine AMReX grid reader in ParaView (see https://amrex-codes.github.io/amrex/docs_html/Visualization.html#paraview)
+* These plot files can be open using AMReX grid reader in ParaView (see https://amrex-codes.github.io/amrex/docs_html/Visualization.html#paraview)
 * Alternatively visit can be used after converting to vtp format. see https://amrex-codes.github.io/amrex/docs_html/Visualization_Chapter.html
 * We also provide python scripts to access particle data as numpy arrays. see https://github.com/NREL/BDEM/blob/main/tests/read_and_avg_particle_data.py